 If you are contacted by phone or email by the IRS, then you are being targeted by a tax scam.
 Aggressive individuals that contact you for immediate payment or claim that you are getting a refund and need your bank account are not part of the IRS.

-How to avoid a phone or email tax scam:
+How to avoid phone or email tax scams:

 - The IRS is sending you an email.
-Again, this is a scam.
+Again, these are tax scams.
 The IRS will contact you first by certified mail if there is an issue with your taxes.

 - Aggressive and threatening tone.
 If the caller threatens to call the police, evict you from your home, revoke your driver’s license, or not process your refund, this is a scam.

 - They may know your name, address, and last four digits of your social security number.
 Unfortunately, scammers are getting better at their scams.
 They may have your information but this does not prove that they are with the IRS.

 - Require payment method immediately.
 The thief will often ask for a specific type of payment like a wire transfer or a prepared debit card.
 The real IRS accepts many forms of payment and would never ask for a credit card or debit card number over the telephone or through an email.